Msartain/guess-the-intro/README.md

 # Guess the Intro

-I wanted to make this game because it is a game I play with family on long drives, I've always been good at it and it makes me rekindle my love of certain genres that I may have neglected.
+I wanted to make this game because it's something I play with my wife on long drives, I've always been good at it and it makes me rekindle my love of certain genres that I may have neglected.

 ## Wireframe: